Updated on October 14, 2022

 There are over 2,300 species of wolf spider, some as small as a quarter inch and others as large as two inches.

-These intrepid hunters have traveled to every continent except Antarctica (barring any potential stowaways aboard scientific expeditions) in search of prey and can survive in almost any climate even though they’re not too fond of winter.
+Various wolf spider species can survive in almost any climate even though they’re not too fond of winter.
 In fact, some species can even walk on water, thanks to the hairs on their legs!

 Wolf spiders have a very unique way of handling their young.
 Much like nesting species, a female wolf spider bundles her eggs in a woven sack.
 However, she carries the sack on her abdomen instead of hiding it.
+These female spiders have a strong maternal instinct and will display aggressive behavior if her egg sac is threatened.

 When the eggs hatch, she opens the top of the sack and up to 100 hatchlings climb onto her back where they remain in relative safety for about a week before venturing forth on their own to find a meal.

 Despite their appearance, wolf spiders are one of the most popular species to keep as pets.
-They’re very docile towards humans and only bite when frightened.
+They’re very docile towards humans and usually only bite when frightened.

-Additionally, their venom will produce some swelling, itching, and pain; but is otherwise harmless to people (barring allergies).
+A wolf spider bite will produce some swelling, itching, and pain; but is otherwise harmless to people (barring allergies).

 Spider wasps are a parasitic species of wasp that actively hunts spiders, often several times their size.
 These wasps inject a powerful paralytic venom into their victims, then drag them back to their nest.
 An egg is then embedded in the spider’s abdomen.